-1. Large (10 – 12 inch) stainless steel skillet (also called frying pan): My All-Clad skillet, probably the best wedding gift we received back in 1994 (a thousand thanks to my brother, Lincoln!), is excellent for browning or searing meats, sautéing vegetables, and making sauces.
+2. Large (10 – 12 inch) stainless steel skillet (also called frying pan): This is excellent for browning or searing meats, sautéing vegetables, and making sauces.
 It’s my first choice for sautéing unless I need to use a nonstick skillet.

 3. Large (10 – 12 inch) nonstick skillet (also called frying pan): A good nonstick skillet is vital for cooking eggs, making stir-fries, browning breaded fish or chicken fillets, or cooking anything else that may stick to regular cooking surfaces.
 I recently switched from Teflon coated pans that wear out after a couple of years to a more expensive but long lasting and exceedingly durable Scanpan cookware (made in Denmark) and I love it!

 4. Small or medium (8 – 10 inch) nonstick skillet: Like the above, but this is great for making omelets, scrambled eggs, and other smaller and potentially sticky meals.
 Again, you can use a traditional nonstick version or a well-seasoned cast iron skillet.

 5. Large (6 – 12 quart) stockpot (also called pasta pot): Indispensable for making pasta, big pots of soup, boiling lots of potatoes or other vegetables, and making popcorn.

-5. Medium (3 – 4 quart) stainless steel stockpot (also called saucepan): I use this beauty (this All-Clad was also a wedding gift from my wonderful brother) for steaming vegetables or rice or making small quantities of pasta.
+6. Medium (3 – 4 quart) stainless steel stockpot (also called saucepan): I use this beauty for steaming vegetables or rice or making small quantities of pasta.